-The general principle adopted by the Fund is that the overall assumptions used, will be sufficiently prudent for pensions already in payment to continue to be paid, and to reflect the commitments that will arise from members' accrued pension rights.
+The general principle adopted by the Fund is that the assumptions used, taken as a whole, will be chosen sufficiently prudently for this objective to be reasonably achieved in the long term at each valuation.

-The funding strategy set out in this document has been developed alongside the Fund's investment strategy on an integrated basis taking into account the overall financial and demographic risks inherent in the Fund.
-The funding strategy includes appropriate margins to allow for the possibility of events turning out worse than expected.
-Individual employer results will also have regard to their covenant strength and the investment strategy applied to the asset shares of those employers.
+The funding strategy set out in this document has been developed alongside the Fund's investment strategy on an integrated basis, taking into account the overall financial and demographic risks inherent in the Fund to meet the objective for all employers over different periods.
+The funding strategy includes appropriate margins to allow for the possibility of adverse events (e.g. material reduction in investment returns, economic downturn and higher inflation outlook) leading to a worsening of the funding position which would normally lead to volatility of contribution rates at future valuations if these margins were not included.
+This prudence is required by the Regulations and guidance issued by professional bodies and Government agencies to assist the Fund in meeting its primary solvency and long term cost efficiency objectives.